Balabaveethera/Business-Intelligence--Power-Bi-dashboard-/README.md

 3 Page shows how to create Map Visualizations

-4 Page  and 5 Page shows how slicer works in power Bi repreenting the Region and Week names
+4 Page  and 5 Page shows how slicer works in power Bi repreenting the Region and Week names.

+Kindly clcik on this #1 to view th Sales anlaysis Report and for more details download and check the Readme word docx

 https://github.com/Balabaveethera/Business-Intelligence--Power-Bi-dashboard-/issues/1